theJayTea/WritingTools/README.md

 3. Any time you want to run the program, just type `pythonw main.py` in your terminal.
 That's it! 🎉

 ## 🐞 Known Issues
+1. Launching Writing Tools for the first time might take a while — this seems to be because AV software extensively scans this new executable before letting it run.
+Once it launches and stays in the background in RAM, it works instantly as usual.

-On some devices, the hotkey detection or text selection detection sometimes acts up or does not work correctly.
+2. On some devices, the text selection detection may act up.

-To fix it, just restart Writing Tools (you can close it by right-clicking its taskbar tray icon and clicking Exit, or with Task Manager).
+   To fix it, simply restart Writing Tools.

-This issue is being investigated — it seems to be due to an unreliable hotkey detection API.
+   This is being investigated.

+3. If you change the hotkey from the default, and an app already uses that hotkey, Writing Tools may not be able to intercept that hotkey from that app.

 ## 👨‍💻 To compile the application yourself: